mpaglia0/Zeta/README.md

 Integrating Tipue Search version 7.1 is a work in progress...

+## Static comments

+Integrate an alternative comments management based on email.
+Work in progress...

 ## Basic theme configuration

 All following configurations are valid only about this theme.